 Finding out where the cancer started

-Even after lung cancer is diagnosed, it is still beneficial to quit cigarette smoking.
+Even after NSCLC is diagnosed, it is still beneficial to quit cigarette smoking.
 People who stop smoking have an easier time with all treatments, feel better, live longer, and have a lower risk of developing a second lung cancer or other health problems.
-Stopping smoking is never easy and even harder when facing the diagnosis of lung cancer.
+Stopping smoking is never easy and even harder when facing the diagnosis of NSCLC.
 People who smoke should seek help from family, friends, programs for quitting smoking, and health care professionals.
 None of the products available to quit smoking interfere with cancer treatment.
 Learn more about stopping tobacco use after a cancer diagnosis .